Ancient Greek phonology: The 19th century

 A renewed interest in the issues of reconstructed pronunciation arose during the 19th century.
 On the one hand, the new science of historical linguistics, based on the method of comparative reconstruction, took a vivid interest in Greek.
-It soon established beyond any doubt that Greek was descended in parallel with many other languages from the common source of the Indo-European proto-language.
+It was soon established that Greek was descended in parallel with many other languages from the Indo-European proto-language.
 This had important consequences for how its phonological system must be reconstructed.
-At the same time, continued work in philology and archeology was bringing to light an ever-growing corpus of non-standard, non-literary and non-classical Greek writings, e.g. inscriptions and later also papyri.
+At the same time, continued work in philology and archeology was bringing to light a growing corpus of non-standard, non-literary and non-classical Greek writings, e.g. inscriptions and later also papyri.
 These added considerably to what could be known about the development of the language.
 On the other hand, there was a revival of academic life in Greece after the establishment of the Greek state in 1830, and scholars in Greece were at first reluctant to accept the seemingly foreign idea that Greek should have been pronounced so differently from what they knew.

 Comparative linguistics led to a picture of ancient Greek that more or less corroborated Erasmus' view, though with some modifications.
-It soon became clear, for instance, that the pattern of long and short vowels observed in Greek was mirrored in similar oppositions in other languages and thus had to be a common inheritance (see Ablaut); that Greek υ had to have been [u] at some stage because it regularly corresponded to [u] in all other Indo-European languages (cf. Gr. μῦς : Lat. mūs); that many instances of η had earlier been [aː] (cf. Gr. μήτηρ : Lat. māter); that Greek ου sometimes stood in words that had been lengthened from ο and therefore must have been pronounced [oː] at some stage (the same holds analogically for ε and ει, which must have been [eː]), and so on.
+It became clear, for instance, that the pattern of long and short vowels observed in Greek was mirrored in similar oppositions in other languages and thus had to be a common inheritance (see Ablaut); that Greek υ had to have been [u] at some stage because it regularly corresponded to [u] in all other Indo-European languages (cf. Gr. μῦς : Lat. mūs); that many instances of η had earlier been [aː] (cf. Gr. μήτηρ : Lat. māter); that Greek ου sometimes stood in words that had been lengthened from ο and therefore must have been pronounced [oː] at some stage (the same holds analogically for ε and ει, which must have been [eː]), and so on.
 For the consonants, historical linguistics established the originally plosive nature of both the aspirates φ,θ,χ [pʰ, tʰ, kʰ] and the mediae β, δ, γ [b, d, ɡ], which were recognised to be a direct continuation of similar sounds in Indo-European (reconstructed *bʰ, *dʰ, *gʰ and *b, *d, *g).
 It was also recognised that the word-initial spiritus asper was most often a reflex of earlier *s (cf. Gr. ἑπτά : Lat. septem), which was believed to have been weakened to [h] in pronunciation.
-Work was also done reconstructing the linguistic background to the rules of ancient Greek versification, especially in Homer, which shed important light on the phonology regarding syllable structure and accent.
+Work was also done reconstructing the linguistic background to the rules of ancient Greek versification, especially in Homer, which shed light on syllable structure and accent.
 Scholars also described and explained the regularities in the development of consonants and vowels under processes of assimilation, reduplication, compensatory lengthening etc.